dkdaddy/muttley/README.md

 -  run test - on each file it thinks is a test file it runs mocha --reporter=xunit and parses the output

 ## Usage
-From the package folder you can runn mutt on itself to see how it works
+From the package folder you can run mutt on itself to see how it works
 -  mutt src to monitor mutt's own unit tests
 -  mutt demo to see it on the demo folder.
 The demo folder has some failing tests to illustrate mutt features.
 Type 'z' to see details of the failures or '1' to see source code.
 ## Docker